Blackpool shipwrecks

-Blackpool and the Fylde coast has become a ship graveyard to a number of vessels over the years.
+Blackpool and the Fylde coast have become a ship graveyard for a number of vessels over the years.
 Most of the shipwrecks occurred at or near Blackpool, whilst a few happened a little further afield but have strong connections with the Blackpool area.
-For the purposes of this article, Blackpool means the stretch of coast from Fleetwood to Lytham St Annes.
+For this article, Blackpool means the stretch of coast from Fleetwood to Lytham St Annes.

 Travers – 1755

 Travers was wrecked in 1755 with a cargo of lace.

 The "Pea Soup" wreck – 1779

 In the autumn of 1779 a ship laden with peas was wrecked at Blackpool.

 Happy – 1797

 In December 1797, Happy foundered off Lytham St. Annes.
-She was on a voyage from Oporto, Portugal to Liverpool, Lancashire.
+She was on a voyage from Porto, Portugal to Liverpool, Lancashire.

 Fanny – 1821

 Fanny was wrecked off the coast of Blackpool in 1821, laden with red and black flannel.

 Wreck at the Gynn – 1833

 A ship was wrecked at the Gynn in 1833.

 Crusader – 1839

 Crusader was wrecked at South Shore in 1839, laden with silk.
 Some looters from Marton were jailed after being caught stealing the cargo.